emretahtali/TopDown-Shooting-Prototype/README.md

 there is only one room in this protototype. in it, there is one idle enemy, and one patrolling enemy.

+the player can sneak the enemies from behind.

+if an enemy sees the player, they will chase the player to the last position they've seen him, wait for a bit, and return to their duty.

 ---
 controls: